 The film industry has always loved showing itself on the screen and audiences have always enjoyed the backstage tour and so “movies about the movies” are a win-win.
 Generally speaking, silent films that use this topic either are comedies or melodramas.
 A Girl’s Folly attempts to thread the needle and balance between these two extremes.

-With a screenplay by Francis Marion and direction by Maurice Tourneur, it definitely has enough star power behind the scenes.
+With a screenplay by Frances Marion and direction by Maurice Tourneur, it definitely has enough star power behind the scenes.
 Tourneur, if you will recall, was one of the top directors of the 1910s and he specialized in visual depth, beautiful lighting and deftly balanced compositions.
 His great flaw was his tendency to drag the story along and force everything to come to a halt so that he could show us more pretty pictures.
 In short, pacing was not his strong suit.

 That being said, his work for the World film company in New Jersey generally has more pop and zip.
 I’m just nuts about his cute 1914 comedy The Wishing Ring, for example.
 A Girl’s Folly was made by World and was released about a month after The Pride of the Clan, a Scottish picture with Mary Pickford in the lead.
 Later in the year, Tourneur would direct the film that returned Pickford to childhood, The Poor Little Rich Girl.